Best Free Transcription Software in 2026

 Best if you want privacy and fewer long-term limits.

-1. Choose a local transcription tool
+1. Choose a local transcription tool.

-2. Upload or load your audio file
+2. Load your audio file.

-3. Run transcription
+3. Run the transcription.

-4. Review and export the text
+4. Review the text.

 Option 2: Use a cloud transcription tool